sihle588/Sihle-Kayise/README.md

 -  I’m currently learning: Advanced JavaScript, databases, and software architecture
 -  I have experience with: Java, Python, C#, HTML, CSS
 -  Ask me about: Anything related to full-stack web development
--  How to reach me: sphesihlekayise320@gmail.com or [your LinkedIn link]
+-  How to reach me: sphesihlekayise320@gmail.com or www.linkedin.com/in/sihle-kayise-12b1622b4
 -  Fun fact: I love learning new programming languages and solving real-world problems with code!

 Tech Stack